Oases in the Desert

 Springs are natural water sources that form where groundwater reaches the land surface.
 They can range in size from small seasonal seeps that go dry in summer to perennial streams that flow all year long and support large wetland environments.

 Wetland and riparian areas have a unique scientific value.
-The Death Valley / Ash Meadows area is a classic example of a plant and animal laboratory in evolution.
-This fact is due to the relatively recent development of the desert climate and a unique geologic history where large marshes and lakes were relatively plentiful as recently as 15,000 years ago.
+The Death Valley & Ash Meadows area is a classic example of a plant and animal laboratory in evolution.
+This is due to the relatively recent development of the desert climate and a unique geologic history where large marshes and lakes were relatively plentiful as recently as 15,000 years ago.
 This combination of events has had the unusual result of confining several aquatic species that were probably widespread at the start of the last Ice Age to remnant wetlands that have persisted for thousands of years.

 Much of the genetic and physical variability in the pupfish has been attributed to different environmental conditions that exist in different wetlands (e.g. warm spring orifices vs. cool spring outflows, high salinity vs. low salinity areas) and differences in population size which are influenced by habitat size (small springs vs. large springs).
-This relationship suggests that pupfish evolution is highly dependent on the maintenance of natural habitats, and that human modifications to environments will alter the course of natural selection.

 Monitoring Desert Springs